Multi-Objective Reinforcement Learning for Tactical Decision Making for Trucks in Highway Traffic: Experimental results

 Under medium and high traffic densities, the relationship between average speed and cost deviates increasingly from the analytical curves.
 In these settings, the reported average speed represents a temporal mean over highly variable speed profiles that include frequent acceleration, deceleration, and lane change maneuvers induced by interactions with surrounding vehicles.
 While different policies may exhibit similar average speeds, their underlying speed trajectories can differ substantially, leading to different travel times and energy expenditures.
 Therefore, when surrounding vehicles are added, these variations become more pronounced, resulting in small deviations between the analytically predicted costs and the observed costs from the experiments.
-Nonetheless, when costs are normalized per meter, the best policy in terms of total cost achieves TCOP per meter close to the analytical prediction: exactly 0.0012 euros/m for zero traffic and 0.0013 euros/m for medium and high traffic.
-Detailed numerical results for all traffic conditions and policies are provided in Appendix~\ref{app:results}.

 Moreover, as traffic density increases, there is a scarcity of policies whose average speed approaches the analytical optimum.
 Higher traffic density constrains the ego vehicle’s ability to accelerate and sustain high cruising speeds, limiting its ability to operate near the analytically optimal speed.
-The combined effect of speed variability and repeated transient maneuvers explains the progressively larger divergence from analytical cost values observed at higher traffic densities.
-These results highlight that interactive traffic fundamentally alters the steady-state speed–cost relationship, and demonstrate that the proposed MORL framework adapts by learning policies that optimize cumulative performance over entire driving trajectories while balancing operational costs and feasibility under realistic traffic constraints.
+Nonetheless, when costs are normalized per meter, the best achieved total costs per meter is close to the analytical prediction in the three traffic settings.
+Detailed numerical results for all traffic conditions and policies are provided in Appendix~\ref{app:results}.